Treacherous/treacherous/docs/breaking-changes.md

 Wherever possible breaking changes are avoided but in some cases its going to happen.

+## 0.12.0

+- Removed `IValidationSettings`
+- Changed constructor order/args for `ValidationGroup`
+- Made `createGroup` return a builder not an instance of `IValidationGroup`
+- Removed `createGroupWithRules` from the exposer

 ## 0.11.0

 - Removed `isValid` method, replaced with `validate`
+- Changed signature of `IValidationRule` to take an `IModelResolver` and property name

 ## 0.9.0